-Our soul food cornbread recipe is easy to follow and yields a moist, tender crumb.
-It combines the rich tang of buttermilk with classic ingredients like butter and sugar for a delightful side dish that complements any Southern meal.
+This Southern, old-fashioned cornbread recipe, adapted from Chef Kevin Bludso, is super moist with a tender crumb.
+It combines the rich tang of buttermilk with classic ingredients like yellow cornmeal and sugar for a delightful side dish that complements any Southern meal.

 Ingredients